 4 Simple (and easy!) ways to kickstart your digestion for fall

 Supporting digestion is a great way to amp up your healing and get on track for a healthy fall.
-As the colder months arrive it’s common to crave heavier food, so it’s important your digestion is working well.
+As the colder months arrive, it’s common to crave heavier food, so your digestion must be working well.

 Optimize Hydration

-You probably know that much of your body is water and hydration is incredibly important.
-Water lubricates your joints and tissues, flushes out waste products, helps the transfer of information in the nervous system, aids in metabolism of food, and it helps regulate your body temperature.
+You probably know that much of your body is water, and hydration is incredibly important.
+Water lubricates your joints and tissues, flushes out waste products, helps transmit signals in the nervous system, aids in the metabolism of food, and helps regulate your body temperature.
 Dehydration can contribute to low energy, sore or cramping muscles, reduced mental clarity, constipation, and an increased sensitivity to toxins.

-Getting hydrated doesn’t mean you have to constantly have a water bottle with you.
+Getting hydrated doesn’t mean you have to keep a water bottle with you at all times.
 In fact, try not to drink water with meals, and avoid cold water.
-Instead drink room temperature water and drink between meals.
-Consuming cold drinks or lots of water with meals will dampen your digestive fire leading to weak digestion.
-If you feel hungry between meals, try drinking a glass of room temperature water before reaching for a snack.
+Instead, drink room-temperature water and drink between meals.
+Consuming cold drinks or lots of water with meals will dampen your digestive fire, leading to weak digestion.
+If you feel hungry between meals, try drinking a glass of room-temperature water before reaching for a snack.

 Prepare Grains and Beans the Right Way

-When prepared correctly, grains, beans, and legumes are an important part of a healthy whole foods diet.
-It may be necessary to cut out grains or beans from your diet for a time due to specific health concerns, but the majority of people will benefit from the nutrition and energy provided by these foods if they’re prepared and cooked in a way that makes them digestible.
+When prepared correctly, grains, beans, and legumes are an important part of a healthy, whole-foods diet.
+It may be necessary to cut out grains or beans from your diet temporarily due to specific health concerns.
+Still, the majority of people will benefit from the nutrients and energy these foods provide if they’re prepared and cooked in a way that makes them more digestible.

-One way to help with digestibility is soaking or fermenting.
+One way to improve digestibility is to soak or ferment.
 Learn more about how to prepare beans and grains here:

 Increase Fibrous Food

 Include fibre in your diet in the form of fresh vegetables, whole grains, seeds, beans, and legumes.
 This will both support healthy elimination and feed the good bacteria in your gut.
-Try the below stewed apple recipe (I like it with my morning oatmeal).
+Try the recipe below for stewed apples (I like it with my morning oatmeal).

 Stewed Apples with Prunes Recipe

-• Heat 1/4 cup water in a small saucepan.
+• Heat 1/4 cup of water in a small saucepan.

 • Add 1/4 tsp cinnamon and optionally 1/4 tsp cardamom and 1/4 tsp nutmeg)